 It's a good idea to discuss your intentions with your family, as it ensures transparency and may help prevent potential challenges to your will.
 Sharing your decisions with your loved ones is a meaningful way to include them in your wishes.

-The Charities Register is a database of all registered charities in New Zealand that might help you to make informed decisions of where you might like to offer support.
+The Charities Register is a database of all registered charities in New Zealand that might help you to make an informed decision about where you offer support.

 How to leave a gift in your will.